a16z/jolt/book/src/how/r1cs_constraints.md

 #### Pertaining to read-write memory
 * The (starting) RAM address read by the instruction: if the instruction is not a load/store, this is 0.
-* The bytes written to or read from memory.
+* The bytes are written to or read from memory.

 ####  Pertaining to instruction lookups
 * The chunks of the instruction's operands `x` and `y`.